You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Run by the New Zealand Farm Environment Trust, the awards highlight sustainable farming and growing.

-The Ballance Farm Environment Awards were announced at a function held at Orokonui Ecosanctuary last night.
+The Ballance Farm Environment Awards were announced at a function held at Orokonui Ecosanctuary on Friday night.

 Owned by the Vollweiler family since 1953, Berriedale has grown to 1100ha.
 Sheep graze across 800ha, while 200ha is planted in productive trees and a further 100ha is regenerating native bush and wetlands.